okta/okta-sdk-dotnet/docs/RiskProviderApi.md

 Create a Risk Provider

-Creates a risk provider.
-A maximum of 3 providers can be created.
-By default, one risk provider is created by Okta.
+Creates a Risk Provider object.
+A maximum of three Risk Provider objects can be created.

 ### Example
 ```csharp